Family Vacation Tips for San Antonio, Texas!

 The pool at the hotel, La Mansión.
-The pool is heated and they swam in 50 degrees with no problems.
-The shallow end is 2 feet and the deep end is 7 feet which works perfectly for the varying swimming abilities of my three children.
-Even when they were loud (because the courtyard amplifies sound), no one seemed to care.
+The pool is heated and they swam at 50 degrees with no problems.
+The shallow end is 2 feet and the deep end is 7 feet which work perfectly for the varying swimming abilities of my three children.
+Even when they were loud (because the courtyard amplifies the sound), no one seemed to care.
 The pool stays open until 10 pm and the kids swam right up to that limit!

 The River Walk Boat Tour – Rio San Antonio Cruises.
 We were told that the boat tours are better at night, what with all the sparkly lights, but we didn’t manage to pull that off.
 We took our tour ride during the day and it took just over a half hour but we all enjoyed it.
 The same boats but with checkered flags serve as water taxis.
 Our boat driver also happened to be hilariously funny.

 Guinness World Record Museum There are a bunch of these small museums across the street from The Alamo and just a ten minute walk on The River Walk from our hotel.
 I bought a 4-for-the-price-of-3 pass and this was my kids’ favorite museum of the three we went to.
 The last one scared them so much that they refused to go into the 4th.
 Ah well!
 I got my money’s worth!
 We did these museums over 2 days.